apache/druid/docs/release-info/migr-ansi-sql-null.md

 * `druid.expressions.useStrictBooleans=true`
 * `druid.generic.useThreeValueLogicForNativeFilters=true`

-Note Druid has always applied three-value logic by default to expressions.
-Therefore, queries such as `(x+y) <> ‘some value’` exclude null values even prior to Druid 28.0.0.

-At query time, Druid treats data from segments written with the legacy two-value logic as follows:
-- Empty strings, `''` are non-null values.
-- 0 is a non-null value.

 Follow the [Null handling tutorial](../tutorials/tutorial-sql-null.md) to learn how the default null handling works in Druid.

 ## Legacy null handling and two-value logic

-Prior to Druid 28.0.0, Druid defaulted to a legacy mode which used default values instead of nulls.
+Prior to Druid 28.0.0, Druid defaulted to a legacy mode which stored default values instead of nulls.
 In legacy mode, Druid segments created at ingestion time have the following characteristics:

 - String columns can not distinguish an empty string, '', from null.
     Therefore, Druid treats them both as interchangeable values.
 - Numeric columns can not represent null valued rows.
-Gherefore Druid stores 0 instead of null.
+Therefore Druid stores 0 instead of null.

-In legacy mode, numeric columns do not have a null value bitmap, and so can have slightly decreased segment sizes.

 The Druid configurations for the deprecated legacy mode are as follows: